-Prince George's County provides technical assistance to participating municipalities, nonprofit organizations, community groups, special interest groups and citizens developing proposals for Community Development Block Grant funding.
-DHCD's Community Planning and Development Division (CPD) can assist with needs identification, proposal concept development, budget development, general project and financial management.
-Technical assistance can be arranged by contacting CPD at (301) 883-5540.
+The Department of Housing and Community Development (DHCD) provides technical assistance to participating municipalities, nonprofit organizations, community groups, and special interest groups developing proposals for its entitlement funding.
+DHCD is able to assist with needs identification, proposal concept development, budget development, general project and financial management in accordance with federal regulations and statutory requirements.
+Technical assistance can be requested and arranged by contacting CPD at (301) 883-5540.